 The Company is a defendant in three antitrust class action complaints which have been consolidated into one proceeding in the United States District Court for the SDNY under the caption City of Philadelphia, et al. v.
-Bank of America Corporation, et al. Plaintiffs allege, inter alia, that the Company, along with a number of other financial institution defendants, violated U.S. antitrust laws and relevant state laws in connection with alleged efforts to artificially inflate interest rates for Variable Rate Demand Obligations ("VRDO").
-Plaintiffs seek, among other relief, treble damages.
-The class action complaint was filed on behalf of a class of municipal issuers of VRDO for which defendants served as remarketing agent.
+Bank of America Corporation, et al. Plaintiffs allege, inter alia, that the Company, together with a number of other financial institution defendants, violated U.S. antitrust laws and relevant state laws in connection with alleged efforts to artificially inflate interest rates for Variable Rate Demand Obligations ("VRDO").
+The consolidated complaint seeks, inter alia, certification of the class of plaintiffs and treble damages.
+The complaint was filed on behalf of a class of municipal issuers of VRDO for which defendants served as remarketing agent.
 On November 2, 2020, the court granted in part and denied in part the defendants' motion to dismiss the consolidated complaint, dismissing state law claims, but denying dismissal of the U.S. antitrust claims.
 On September 21, 2023, the court granted plaintiffs' motion for class certification.
-On October 5, 2023, defendants petitioned the United States Court of Appeals for the Second Circuit for leave to appeal that decision, which was granted on February 5, 2024.
+On February 5, 2024, the United States Court of Appeals for the Second Circuit granted leave to appeal that decision.

-An affiliate of the Company is engaging with the U.K. Competition and Markets Authority in connection with its investigation of suspected anti-competitive arrangements in the financial services sector, specifically regarding its activities concerning certain liquid fixed income products between 2009 and 2012.
-On May 24, 2023, the U.K. Competition and Markets Authority issued a Statement of Objections setting out its provisional findings that the affiliate had breached U.K. competition law by sharing competitively sensitive information in connection with gilts and gilt asset swaps between 2009 and 2012.
-The affiliate is contesting the provisional findings.
+On February 21, 2025, the U.K. Competition and Markets Authority announced a settlement with an affiliate of the Company, as well as other financial institutions, in connection with its investigation of suspected anti-competitive arrangements in the financial services sector, specifically regarding the affiliate's activities concerning certain liquid fixed income products between 2009 and 2012.
 Separately, on June 16, 2023, the affiliate and the Company, together with a number of other financial institutions, were named as defendants in a purported antitrust class action in the United States District Court for the SDNY styled Oklahoma Firefighters Pension and Retirement System v.
 Deutsche Bank Aktiengesellschaft, et al., alleging, inter alia, that they violated U.S. antitrust laws in connection with their alleged effort to fix prices of gilts traded in the United States between 2009 and 2013.
-On September 28, 2023, the defendants filed a joint motion to dismiss the complaint, which has been fully briefed.
+The complaint seeks, inter alia, certification of the class of plaintiffs and treble damages.
+On September 16, 2024, the court granted defendants' joint motion to dismiss, and the complaint was dismissed without prejudice.
+The Firm and certain other defendants have reached an agreement in principle to settle the U.S. litigation.